 Now there’s a few reasons for that

-Conclusion – cast iron as a non-stick alternative:
+Conclusion – carbon steel iron as a non-stick alternative:

 I’m seeing potential in this pan.

-But am I ready to switch to cast iron as my non-stick pan of choice for my daily egg cooking?
+And am I ready to switch to carbon steel as the non-stick pan of choice for my daily egg cooking?

-Not yet.
-I think no matter how well seasoned and how much practice you put into it, a cast iron pan will NEVER come close to the slippery ‘non-stickiness’ of Teflon.
+No. And not yet.
+I think no matter how well seasoned and how much practice you put into it, a carbon steel, or for that matter a cast iron pan, will NEVER come close to the slippery ‘non-stickiness’ of Teflon.

-But I think with enough use, practice (and, I have to admit, a bigger commitment to switching pans), cast iron could very well be a viable choice for your non-stick pan needs – including cooking eggs.
+But I think with enough use, practice (and, I have to admit, a bigger commitment to switching pans), carbon steel could very well be a viable choice for your non-stick pan needs – including cooking eggs.

 2 things come into play here – commitment and effort.
 You’d have to choose your level to decide on this one.